Skip to main content

 Foundation year core modules

-This module will introduce you to the historical and contemporary development of social science disciplines and will provide examples of theoretical challenges and the ways in which research is applied in society.
-You will gain an understanding of the critical differences between disciplines and how interdisciplinary research is fostered through collaboration.
-You will also be introduced to academic standards, ethical guidelines and research protocols, personal development planning and to a range of study and transferable skills relevant to your degree course and beyond.
+You are introduced to the historical and contemporary development of social science disciplines, exploring examples of theoretical challenges and ways in which research is practically applied in society.
+Gain an understanding of both similarities and differences between disciplines, and how interdisciplinary research is fostered through collaboration.
+Explore academic standards, ethical guidelines and research protocols, personal development, and both study and transferable skills relevant to your studies and career.

 Year 1 core modules